Anveshd/PyUtilites/README.md

-# python_basecase_advanced
+# python
+only YAML Configuration
   User can send mails and SMS/MMS using python